Would you continue to pay for something every month that you don’t use?

 You take those URLs and put them into articles on your website, share them on social media and elsewhere.
 Once you’ve added a bunch of these links into your website, the chances of you wanting to go back and swap them all out are very slim.

 So the inconvenience of changing can be a motivator to retain users.
 Obviously, this isn't something that should be abused.
 You don’t want people to keep using your product just because it’s a pain to stop using.

 But if you make a product that customers can't function without, it makes retaining them a lot easier.

 5. Innovate your product (then tell your customers about it)

 You’ve probably heard the phrase “innovate or die” before.
 While it might sound a bit extreme, it’s a harsh reality for SaaS businesses (really all businesses).

 No matter what type of software you sell, there are always competitors looking to create something better.
 And if you’re stuck in the past and refuse to make any notable changes to your product, customer retention is going to be a challenge.

 A great example of this is Canva.
-It's a visual editing tool that makes it easier for non-design savvy people (such as myself) to create professional looking graphics and images.
+It's a visual editing tool that makes it easier for non-design savvy people (such as myself) to remove background from images, create professional looking graphics and images.

 While Canva is probably the most well-known tool in the drag-and-drop design space, there are a ton of similar tools on the market.